aoterodelaroza/aoterodelaroza.github.io/_critic2/03_installation.md

 exchange-correlation energies and potentials for many semilocal functionals (LDA, GGA and meta-GGA).
-In critic2, it is used to calculate exchange and correlation energy densities via de `xc()` arithmetic expressions (see below).
+In critic2, it is used to calculate exchange and correlation energy densities via de `xc()` arithmetic expressions.
 Critic2 is not compatible with versions of libxc older than 5.0.

 If you compile using cmake, libxc should be found automatically by the